GamesMCde/ShopChest-GamesMC/README.md

 ## Build

-You need Maven and a jdk.
+You need Maven with Github access and a jdk.

-- First, compile spigot with the BuildTools.jar and the '--remapped' argument.
-  You need to do it for a lot of minecraft version, starting from 1.17.
-  To get them all, just do the next step, an error message will tell you what minecraft version is missing.
-  (I will try to suppress this step in future)
+If you don't know how to give Github access to maven, check [this](https://docs.github.com/en/packages/working-with-a-github-packages-registry/working-with-the-apache-maven-registry#authenticating-with-a-personal-access-token).
+If you don't know how to create a personal token, check [this](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token).

-- Use ``mvn clean package`` or ``mvn clean install`` at the root of the project to build ShopChest artefact.
+- Use ``mvn clean install`` at the root of the project to build ShopChest artefact.
 - After the build succeeded, the ShopChest.jar is found in the ``/plugin/target/`` folder.

 ## Issues